 It just takes hard work, persistence, and a real love for sticking with trying out non-working marketing strategies until you figure out what works for you.

 What works for someone else may not work for you.

 You have to love the idea of creating beats for your own enjoyment until you have practiced enough to make your loops marketable.
-There is money to be made by selling music beats online because the Hip-Hop culture is a money-making culture.
+There is money to be made by selling beats online because Hip-Hop culture is a money-making culture.